bogdanrbucur/task-tracker/README.md

 - 2.5.6 - Fix silent failure when deactivating a manager with disabled subordinates
 - 2.5.7 - Fix to retain users list page when navigating to a user and back to the users list
 - 2.5.8 - Fix to only display active users when creating/duplicating a task
+- 2.5.9 - Only active users are included in department queries